maximtereshchenko/conveyor/README.md

     * Given the same dependency is required but with different versions, the highest version wins taken into account the presence of the dependency requiring that version in the result module path
-    * Preferences are defined in a manual or a schematic with a name and a version
+    * Preferences are defined in a manual or a schematic with a group, a name and a version
     * Plugins are used with defined version.
 If plugin does not define its version, then version defined in preferences is used
     * Direct dependencies are used with defined version.
 If dependency does not define its version, then version defined in preferences is used
     * Transitive dependencies are used with versions defined in preferences.
 If preferences do not contain the dependency, the version defined in a manual requiring this dependency is used
-    * Preferences can be imported from a manual by defining that manual with a name and a version as the inclusion in preferences
+    * Preferences can be imported from a manual by defining that manual with a group, a name and a version as the inclusion in preferences
 * Plugins
-    * Plugins are defined in a manual or a schematic with a name, an optional version and an optional configuration in a form of key-value pairs
+    * Plugins are defined in a manual or a schematic with a group, a name, an optional version and an optional configuration in a form of key-value pairs
     * Plugins are archived in a JAR and exported via Java module system
     * Plugins are loaded via Java module system from a module layer containing required dependencies from the plugin's manual